lasseebert/kase/README.md

 * At least one failing test that proves the bug or documents the feature.
 * The implementation of the bugfix or feature
-* A line in the `CHANGELOG.md` with a description of the change, a link to the pull request and a link to your github user.
+* A line in the `CHANGELOG.md` with a description of the change, a link to your github user and, if this closes or references an issue, a link to the issue.

 ## Contact